 Use XAML to create a basic user interface.

 Give the photo-editing application an adaptive layout.

-Give our UWP controls your own look and feel by creating custom styles.
+Give our Windows controls your own look and feel by creating custom styles.